bbauska/W3Cx-3of5/README.md

 <h4>Reset the path mode buffer</h4>

-A call to ctx.beginPath() will reset the buffer (empty its contents).
-We will see many more examples of using the path drawing mode in another further section.
+<p>A call to ctx.beginPath() will reset the buffer (empty its contents).
+We will see many more examples of using the path drawing mode in another further section.</p>

 ```
 1.  // start a new buffer / path